Applications are closed.

 What are the eligibility requirements for participants?

 - There are no schooling restrictions- they do not need to be a recent graduate or returning to school to participate.

 - All participants must be legally entitled to work in Canada, have an interest in innovation and growing personally and professionally.

-- Participants must agree to complete the paid 16-week placement and participate in the 7 half-day mandatory virtual professional development workshops and the 3-day mandatory retreat.
+- Participants must agree to complete the paid 16-week placement and participate in the 4 mandatory virtual professional development workshops and the 3-day mandatory retreat.

 What hours are the participants expected to work?